gti-gatech/BikewaySim/bicycle_facilities/readme.md

 ## Non-considered
 - **Non-motorized paths that are not PATH Foundations/BeltLine funded**
-    - These will still be treated as Class I facilities for routing purposes
+    - Not really sure how to treat these yet as variables
     - Includes Piedmont/Central/Grant Park and Georgia Tech/Emory Paths
     - Assume that these have remained constant over time